SlicerProstate/SliceTracker-guide/docs/user_guide/opening.md

 Once you post your feedback, developers of this guide will receive automatic notifications, and will respond to your suggestions or concerns.

+Note that you will need to sign in before you can participate in a discussion (gitbook accepts Facebook, Twitter, Google and Github authentication).